saraho1123/so-comp-challenge-1/README.md

   - Developer must use normalize or reset file in css
   - Allowed to use flex-box and/or grid (I used these to varying degrees of success.)

 I included my son in this project.
 I did this because our class talked about designer empathy during this project.
-One thing that I loved from that lesson that programming is about humans helping humans.
+One thing that I loved from that lesson is that programming is about humans helping humans.
 By including him, it brought a bit of that humanity to the project that I believe is really important to software development.
 Plus it made this fun, which I also think is important to remember to include in our work!

 Here is the static site we made together: